 How to Choose a Graduate Training Program

-Here are Some Potential Criteria and Some Questions You Should ask About I-O Psychology Graduate Programs
+Potential Criteria and Questions You Should ask About I-O Psychology Graduate Programs

-1. All graduate programs in I-O (distance learning or other) should conform to the Guidelines for Education and Training at the Masters (Doctoral) Level in Industrial-Organizational Psychology (available on the SIOP Web site).
-This includes requiring coursework in history/systems, biological bases of behavior, learned bases of behavior, social bases of behavior, individual differences, data collection and analysis skills, and core I-O domains.
+- Review SIOP’s Guidelines for Education and Training in Industrial-Organizational Psychologyand consider the extent to which each graduate program offers courses and training in the listed competencies.
 Additional guidelines that should be heeded can be found in the Guidelines and Principles for Accreditation of Programs in Professional Psychology (available from APA).
-Although these guidelines and principles apply only to clinical/counseling/school programs, they provide a good set of general standards for I-O programs as well.
+Although these guidelines and principles apply only to clinical/counseling/school programs, they provide a good set of general standards for I-O psychology programs as well.

 Some Additional Criteria and Questions

-3. Ask whether or not the curriculum supports national/state/local licensure requirements.
+- Ask whether or not the curriculum supports national/state/local licensure requirements.
 This applies to (at least) three separate issues.
-First, most licensing boards require the license applicant to take certain specific courses during graduate school (i.e., biological psych, ethics, abnormal psych, etc.).
+First, most licensing boards require the license applicant to take certain specific courses during graduate school (i.e., biological psychology, ethics, abnormal psychology, etc.).
 Second, most licensing boards have other requirements about actually being in residence at a school.
-For example, in New Jersey licensure as a psychologist requires that the doctoral degree must be based on at least 40 doctoral credit hours earnedwithin a doctoral program requiring personal attendance at the degree-granting institution.
+For example, in New Jersey licensure as a psychologist requires that the doctoral degree must be based on at least 40 doctoral credit hours earned within a doctoral program requiring personal attendance at the degree-granting institution.
 Third, some licensing boards require applicants to have documented practicum experience (hands-on real-world experience that has been closely supervised by a licensed psychologist).

-5. What is the breadth of the program?
+- What is the breadth of the program?
 What is covered in terms of content in I-O focused courses?
 Does the coursework cover the entire spectrum of I-O?
 Is it just an O (or I) program?
-What about the scientist-practitioner emphasisis one favored more than the other?
+What about the scientist-practitioner emphasis, is one favored more than the other?